Skip to main content

 Note: You need to present the visa slip you were given upon entry to Peru.

-It was quiet when we arrived, but out of nowhere two large tourist busses pulled up and a herd of tourists flocked to the desk.
-Beat the queues by beating the busses.
+It was quiet when we arrived, but out of nowhere two large tourist buses pulled up and a herd of tourists flocked to the desk.
+Beat the queues by beating the buses.

 Note: